constantinraulivan/maptyapp/README.md

 # The purpose of the application in the learning process

-The purpose of the application in the learning process:

 In this application, I have learned a great deal about APIs and how to utilize them, with a particular focus on the Geolocation API.
 Additionally, I have gained a deeper understanding of advanced DOM manipulation techniques and worked with Local Storage.